nihalpandey4/Titanic_Kaggle_competition/README.md

 # Titanic_Kaggle_competition
-This repository is generated in response of beginner level competition posted on Kaggle for survivors prediction from Titanic incident.
+This repository is posted in response of beginner level competition posted on Kaggle for survivors prediction from Titanic incident.